 To be considered for Federal Pell Grant, Direct Loans, FSEOG, FWS and ASAP a student must complete the Free Application for Federal Student Aid (FAFSA).
 The student’s and/or parents’ prior prior year’s income and any current assets determine the applicant’s financial aid need.
 Student’s must submit a FAFSA every year at www.studentaid.gov to be considered for Federal Aid.

-Students who qualify may apply for financial aid at any time.
+Students may apply for financial aid at any time.
 However, processing time can be from three to four weeks; therefore, the application process should begin as early as possible.
 Please apply for aid and follow up by checking your My NWSCC Banner account via the nwscc.edu website.

 Each semester students are reviewed for eligibility.
 Beginning two weeks after the semester starts, if the student is eligible, financial aid is disbursed as a payment on the students account.
 The Business Office will balance the students account and refund the credit balance within 14 days.